 Infant feeding (breastfeeding) class:

 Breastfeeding is natural for you and your baby, but it is a skill that needs to be learned.
 We understand that while breastfeeding can be easy from the start for some mothers, it can also be challenging while you and your baby are both learning.
 Please try not to get discouraged.
 Our infant feeding class can help you prepare you for feeding your infant.
 Topics include but are not limited to:

 The infant feeding class can be taken independently or in conjunction with childbirth classes.

 Prenatal Refresher classes:

-Our American Heart Association Family and friend CPR course will teach you the “hands only” CPR technique on Adults, Children and infants.
-We also add a safety component to the class and discuss dangers of the home, and cover other safety topics such as poison control, first aid and car seat safety.
+Our American Heart Association Family and friend CPR course will teach you the “hands-only” CPR technique on Adults, Children, and infants.
+We also add a safety component to the class and discuss the dangers of the home, and cover other safety topics such as poison control, first aid, and car seat safety.
 This class is an excellent course for teens and grandparents that will be taking care of infants and children.